eagle-io/docs/source/intro/overview/index.rst

 Context Menus
 ~~~~~~~~~~~~~
 Context menus are built into the interface and provide quick access to navigation, operations and configuration for their associated elements.
-Right-click or long-press on a Node in the Workspaces Menu or an item in the Content Area (ie. Map marker, List item, etc.) to display it's associated context menu.
+Right-click or long-press on a Node in the Workspaces Tree or an item in the Content Area (ie. Map marker, List item, etc.) to display it's associated context menu.

 *Example Context menu shown for Map marker*